 There are multiple steps that a physician has to follow to complete prior authorizations.
 This can involve securing the correct form, fill it out with the required information, submitting the form to the plan, etc. In particular, holding time is long when trying to reach a customer service representative in the insurance company, with hold times averaging 20 minutes or more.
 Many physicians will tell you that the overall process can take 30-45 minutes for each PA submission.

-Many real-life case studies demonstrate the inefficiencies of PA.
+Many real-life case studies demonstrate prior authorization challenges.
 Danielle Ofri, an associate professor at New York University School of Medicine, speaks of her experience with PA as “frustrating.”
 In one example, Dr. Opri had to go through four phone calls and four customer-care representatives to request 90 pills each month for her patient who suffers from high blood pressure, rather than the 45, which the company recommended.
 The issue was that the 45 pills a month was the maximum allowed for this particular medication.
 After submitting a list of information, including a list of all the blood-pressure medications that the patient had been on in the past, including dates of initiation and relevant lab values, Dr. Ofri received approval from the representative after going back and forth countless times.
 According to Dr. Ofri, the time spent on the phone could have been put to better use for patient care.